Nooksack River: Floods

-Both the USA and Canada have faced long-term political hurdles to adequate flood prevention.
+Both the U.S. and Canada have faced long-term political hurdles to adequate flood prevention.
 "On the Washington side, there has been a reluctance to spend money to benefit Canada", and on the Canadian side, "B.C. has been reluctant to use the International Joint Commission following a 1988 report that resulted in the cancellation of the Sage Creek coal mine on the Flathead River".